dmlc/treelite/docs/tutorials/optimize.rst

 Mechanism for mapping features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-When ``quantize`` option is enabled, treelite will collect all thresholds occuring in the tree ensemble model.
+When ``quantize`` option is enabled, Treelite will collect all thresholds occuring in the tree ensemble model.
 For each feature, one list will be generated that lists the thresholds in ascending order: